 - Leadership empowers equally and outwardly: The focus of leadership is on empowering the followers and enlivening the vision rather than on a leader themselves.
 A leader is attentive to each of the respective team members and cares about empowering them to step into their greater potential.

 - Leadership is authentic: Most simply put, leaders walk their talk.
 They set an example for others on a team.
 They keep their word and they communicate openly.
-They create relationships of trust.
+Because of their authenticity and integrity, they create relationships of trust.

 - Leadership, a rich topic of many definitions, carries with it great importance for the future of our organizations and communities